ejwillemse/BAN313/chapter5.md

 * $X\_{low} = 10 - 0.25 = 9.75$
 * $X\_{up} = 10 + 0.25 = 10.25$

-The probability of a drill-hole falling outside the tolerances, $p$, can be easily calculated using the following code:
+The probability, $p$, of a drill-hole falling outside the tolerances can be easily calculated using the following code:

 ```
 p <- pnorm(9.75, 10, 0.2) + pnorm(10.25, 10, 0.2, lower.tail = FALSE)